-The following options are included in each of the Sample Big Data dialogs.
+The following options are included in each of the five Big Data dialogs.

 Enter the location of the file here.

 If your data set is located on Amazon S3, click Credentials to enter your Access and Secret Keys.

 When All variables is selected for this option, all columns (features) in the data set would be selected for the analysis without the need for the user to select the variables.

 When Select variables is selected for this option, the command button Infer Schema is enabled.
 Once Infer Schema is clicked, schema (variables) will be inferred from the data set on the cluster, and displayed in the Variables list.
 Use the > and < buttons to select variables for inclusion in the sample.

 Variables available for inclusion in the sample appear here.
 Use the > button to select variables to be included in the sample.